bkupidura/dead-man-hand/README.md

 1. User creates action
 2. DMH encrypt action with [age](https://github.com/FiloSottile/age)
 3. DMH uploads encryption private key to Vault
-4. Vault encrypts private key with own key and saves it (Vault will `release` private key when user will be considered dead)
+4. Vault encrypts private key with own key and saves it (Vault will `release` encryption private key when user will be considered dead)
-5. DMH saves encrypted action, discards plaintext action, discards private key (**from now, nobody is able to read unencrypted action, even DMH**)
+5. DMH saves encrypted action, discards plaintext action, discards private key (**from now, nobody is able to see unencrypted action, even DMH**)
 6. DMH will sent alive probes to user
 7. When user will ignore N probes (configured per action), she/he would be considered dead.
-8. When both DMH and Vault will decide that user is dead, Vault secrets will be released and actions would be decrypted and executed.
+8. When both DMH and Vault will decide that user is dead, Vault secrets will be released, actions would be decrypted and executed.
-9. After execution, DMH will remove private key from Vault - to ensure that action will remain confidential
+9. After execution, DMH will remove encryption private key from Vault - to ensure that action will remain confidential

 **To decrypt action, access to `DMH` and `Vault` is required - `DMH` stores encrypted data and `Vault` stores encryption key.**